 8. Paper & Junk Drawers

-I have an entire cabinet of greeting cards, stationery, thank you notes, Christmas cards from last year.
+I have an entire cabinet of greeting cards, stationery, thank you notes and Christmas cards from last year.
 If a buyer opens a cabinet in an office, and you should assume they will, you do not want the contents of an entire shelf to slide onto the floor.
 Store them in plastic bags or donate.

 Along this same line are the endless crayons, markers, pens pencils, staples, erasers, and notepads.